- How Do I...

 If the claim form or documentation provided is incomplete, our office will send you a letter stating why the claim is incomplete.
 All documents will be returned to you at this time.
 You may resubmit your claim with the required documents if the deadline has not passed.

 If a completed claim has been rejected, our office will send you a letter stating why the claim was rejected.
 You may submit a verified complaint seeking to recover all, or a designated part of the money in a court of competent jurisdiction within the County of Riverside.
-A copy of the complaint and summons issued thereon must be served to the Sheriff’s Department within thirty days of the notice of rejection.
+A copy of the complaint and summons issued thereon must be served to the Sheriff’s Office within thirty days of the notice of rejection.
 The Sheriff shall then withhold the release of the portion of unclaimed money for which the court action has been filed, pending final decision of the court.

 You may direct all inquiries to us by emailing Unclaimed Money and reference the Property Identification number.